Recipe at a Glance

 Here’s what else I love about coffee, it’s that you can add it too so many foods from sweet to savory.
 One of my favorite recipes to add coffee too is this moreish sweet bread, a coffee-infused Babka with enough ripples of chocolate that will knock your socks off.
 No socks?
 No worries, you’ll love it so much you won’t remember that you were missing those socks!

 I like to take my Folgers K-Cup and brew it really strong, then I add just enough milk to bring the temperature down slightly, add in the yeast, mix it all up into a slightly sticky dough, then watch it morph into an incredible loaf of sweet bread that’s perfectly served as a snack or dessert anytime.
+If coffee is your thing in all its forms, my bourbon coffee is another recipe worth having up your sleeve, rich, warming, and a little bit special.

 Good Morning Babka